asad200/DNA-Sequence-Classification/README.md

 10. Naive Bayes

 ### Conclusion
-Out of these classifieres the Support Vector Classifier with linear kernal gives the best results.
+Out of these classifieres the Support Vector Classifier with linear kernal gives the best results, with Multi-layer Perceptron also showing the decent results.
+These models can be refined to further improve the accuracy.

 ### Data Attribute Information: